w3f/polkadot-wiki/docs/learn/learn-nft.md

 ### Uniques

-Uniques is a [FRAME pallet](https://github.com/paritytech/substrate/tree/master/frame/uniques) deployed on the Statemint common good parachain.
-It implements the most basic kind of NFT - a data record referencing some metadata.
+Uniques is a [FRAME pallet](https://github.com/paritytech/substrate/tree/master/frame/uniques) deployed on the Statemint system parachain.
+It implements the most basic kind of NFT -- a data record referencing some metadata.
 This metadata reference is mutable until frozen, so NFTs and their classes (entities derived from) are mutable unless specifically made immutable by the issuer.